Using Epidurals During Labor: Its Benefits and Risks

 Pregnancy is one of the most exciting times in a woman's life.
 There are so many new things to learn and experience every day.
 Each day throws up new challenges, moments, and joys.
-But it also comes up with nervous anticipation for the final day called labor.
-It's normal to feel scared about it.
-Many women may also have recounted tales of going through painful and long birth to you.
+But it can also cause a lot of nervous anticipation labor.
+If it's your first time giving birth, it's normal to feel a little scared.

 Epidural During Pregnancy:

 Epidural anesthesia is one of the most popular methods of pain relief during labor.
 Pregnant women request an epidural by name more than any other way to ease the pain of labor.
 More than 55% of pregnant women giving birth at hospitals ask for or are given the epidural anesthesia.
 This practice is common in the hospitals of the United States.
 When needed, a local anesthesia can be used for this procedure.
 The doctor injects it into the epidural space, the space around the tough coverings protecting the spinal cord, to block signals.